srky420/cs50-fp-bootstrap/readme.md

 ### Creating Routes

-- Routes are created with the help of flask and view is created by render_template function.
+- Routes are created with the help of flask and view is created by render_template function for more see flask [docs](https://flask.palletsprojects.com/en/2.2.x/)

         # Example route